Rigid HYM Connections on Tautological Bundles over ALE Crepant Resolutions in Dimension Three: Rigidity of HYM connections on the holomorphic tautological bundles

-To prove this statement, we convert it into an algebraic geometry problem.
-In the same way we compactified $M_\theta$, we can complete the scheme $\sM_\theta$ at infinity by attaching $D = \P^2/G$.
+To prove this statement, we convert it into a problem in algebraic geometry.
+In the same way we compactif\/ied $M_\theta$, we can complete the scheme $\sM_\theta$ at inf\/inity by attaching $D = \P^2/G$.
 This yields an algebraic stack $\bar\fM_\theta$.
 Moreover, $\sR$ extends to a locally free sheaf $\bar\sR$ on $\bar\fM_\theta$.
-Using GAGA \cite{Toen1999}*{Théorème 5.10}, we see that Proposition~\ref{prop:av} is equivalent to
+By GAGA \cite[Th\'eor\`eme 5.10]{Toen1999}, Proposition~\ref{prop:av} is equivalent to

-To show this, we use the following consequence of Theorem~\ref{thm:bkr}:
+To establish this we need the following consequence of Theorem~\ref{thm:bkr}.